 Sign up at Gimbl!

 Also, the added audience engagement and interaction that Gimbl Challenges provide will help retain your growing audience.
 One of the biggest struggles for a new streamer is that tons of viewers don’t come back as they stick to the bigger names.
-Gimbl Viewrs get to do more than just sit there, though, and are directly involved in the stream when they set challenges.
+Gimbl Viewers get to do more than just sit there, though, and are directly involved in the stream when they set Challenges.
 The more engaged your viewers are, the more likely they are to come back.